massimo-nocentini/massimo-nocentini.github.io/index.md

     <ul>
 	    <li>During Spring 2020, he (co)teaches the course <a href="https://www.unifi.it/p-ins2-2019-544175-1.html">Algorithms and Programming for Massive Data</a> at the University of Florence (slides: <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/introduction.slides.html#/">Introduction</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/jupyter-notebooks.slides.html#/">Jupyter notebooks</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/numpy.slides.html#/">NumPy</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/pandas.slides.html#/">Pandas</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/matplotlib.slides.html#/">Matplotlib</a> and <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/networkx.slides.html#/">NetworkX</a>). <br>A note about copyright: all the content has been taken from <a href="https://github.com/jakevdp/PythonDataScienceHandbook">Jake Vanderplas</a>, therefore I have no merits for it; I just put notebooks into slides for my own educational needs.</li>
 	<li>From April 2019 to March 2020 he received a contract to collaborate with <a href="https://www.disia.unifi.it/p-doc2-2016-200052-V-3f2b342b352728-0.html">prof.
-	Daniele Vignoli</a> in a scholarship titled <em>Rilevamento dell'incertezza economica attraverso stampa e social media</em>.
+	Daniele Vignoli</a> in a scholarship titled *Rilevamento dell'incertezza economica attraverso stampa e social media*.
 This research requires that machine learning techniques should be employed to perform Natural Language Processing on a selection of articles appeared on Italian newspapers; he trained word embeddings based upon the Wikipedia snapshot at 1st of July 2019 and have started the training of a model for the NLP Python package <a href="https://spacy.io/">Spacy</a> concerning the Italian language.</li>
-	<li>He did two classes about <a href="https://www.sympy.org/en/index.html">SymPy</a> to introduce symbolic manipulations on top of the Python language, within a course on <em>Analysis of
+	<li>He did two classes about <a href="https://www.sympy.org/en/index.html">SymPy</a> to introduce symbolic manipulations on top of the Python language, within a course on *Analysis of
-        Algorithms</em> taught by Donatella Merlini at the University of Florence; in addition, he translated lab sessions code from Maple to Python collected in notebooks available online (<a href="https://github.com/massimo-nocentini/pacc/tree/master/paa-course">link</a>).</li>
+        Algorithms* taught by Donatella Merlini at the University of Florence; in addition, he translated lab sessions code from Maple to Python collected in notebooks available online (<a href="https://github.com/massimo-nocentini/pacc/tree/master/paa-course">link</a>).</li>
 </ul>